Vyral/base-template/_posts/2019-03-26-bring-your-pets--family-to-our-2nd-annual-doggy-photo-day.md

 {% include pullquote.html %}

-If you plan on attending, you can register online at [www.doggyphotoday.com. ](http://www.doggyphotoday.com){: target="_blank"}We’ll also be raffling off prizes every 30 minutes, including a gift basket from [Nectar of the Dogs winery](http://www.nectarofthedogswine.com/){: target="_blank"}, a local winery that donates a portion of their proceeds to local pet charities, a $50 gift card from [Petitude](https://www.pet-i-tude.com/){: target="_blank"}, which is a local pet store, and a $50 gift card to Best Buy.&nbsp;
+If you plan on attending, you can register online at [www.doggyphotoday.com. ](http://www.doggyphotoday.com){: target="_blank"}We’ll also be raffling off prizes, including a gift basket from [Nectar of the Dogs winery](http://www.nectarofthedogswine.com/){: target="_blank"}, a local winery that donates a portion of their proceeds to local pet charities, a $50 gift card from [Petitude](https://www.pet-i-tude.com/){: target="_blank"}, which is a local pet store, and a $50 gift card to Best Buy.&nbsp;

 The proceeds of every sale will be donated to an animal rescue organization.
 We hope to see you there!